Ross-Clark/sddo-sept2022/readme.md

  - automation tool - puppeteer
  - unit tests - unittest probably -> could add coverage + black + gitleaks
  -

+What a user needs to have:
+ - name
+ - role
+ - address
+ - products owned
+ - orders

+What a product needs:
+ - name
+ - description
+ - release
+ - jobs that can order them

+what an order needs:
+ - user
+ - list of products (basket)
+ - order status